Forecast-it/handbook/our-internal-systems.md

 ### Intercom

-Our main onboarding, custoer chat and support system.
+Our main onboarding, customer chat and support system.

 ### Hotjar